hannesdelbeke/pyblish-plugins-blender-lint/README.md

 # pyblish-blender-lint
+a collection of pyblish plugins for blender

+collectors:
+- collect selected mesh

-sample pyblish validators for blender, based on functions from https://github.com/ryanjosephking/meshlint by ryanjosephking
+validators, based on functions from https://github.com/ryanjosephking/meshlint by ryanjosephking:
 - bad name
 - interior faces
 - ngons